wpwupingwp/OGU/README.md

 * SpecimenID

     The ID of the specimen of the sequence.
 Usually this value is empty.
+* Type

+    The type of the sequence.
+Could be "gene", "spacer", "intron" or else.
 ## Output
 All results will be put in the output folder.
 If the user does not set the output path via "-out", BarcodeFinder will create a folder labelled "Result".